 The arrival of spring signals the start of a new beginning each year.
 The magnificent vista of flowers and fresh greenery basking in longer daylight hours are a daily, visual reminder of renewal.
 That process was especially important several generations ago before more advanced methods of climate control and exocytic destinations were out of reach for all but the very wealthy.
 The visual world for most was a black and white experience since the popularity and affordability of color film, printing and widespread color promotions was still in the distant future.
 Accordingly, the color of spring had a profound, positive impact on everyone.

-Florida was eternally popular, and the Atlantic Coast Line, Florida East Coast and Seaboard Air Line remained constantly vigilant by releasing a flood of exciting promotions featuring many memorable images.
-The V-shaped highway of steel extended from New York and Chicago to Florida and remained highly polished by the constant parade of scheduled passenger trains and special passenger movements.
+Florida was eternally popular, and the Atlantic Coast Line, Florida East Coast and Seaboard Air Line remained constantly vigilant by releasing a flood of exciting promotions featuring many memorable images of these trains.
+The V-shaped highway of steel from the train tracks extended from New York and Chicago to Florida and remained highly polished by the constant parade of scheduled passenger trains and special passenger movements.
 Primary railroads and connecting partners pressed every available passenger car into service to meet that demand.

-May signaled the start of racing season and the Triple Crown was anticipated by many.
-Rail was the primary mode of transport for most sports fans and again, passenger specials jammed the L&N passenger terminal and adjacent yards in Louisville for the Kentucky Derby.
+May signaled the start of racing season and the Triple Crown was anticipated by many travelers.
+Rail was the primary mode of transport for most sports fans and again, passenger train specials jammed the L&N passenger terminal and adjacent yards in Louisville for the Kentucky Derby.
 The Preakness and the Belmont Stakes drove similar rail traffic volumes to those locations as well.

-Spring is also a great time to consider your operating layout and scenery.
+Spring is also a great time to consider the operating layout and scenery of your model train.
 Perhaps you want to consider assembling a great, streamlined name train or add a touch of spring color to your display.
 You may want to add some symbol of refrigerator car, perishable train or support facility to your railroad.
-To celebrate the arrival spring, we have our selection of scenery products on sale that are supported by our award-winning rewards program.
+To celebrate the arrival of spring, we have our selection of model scenery products on sale that are supported by our award-winning rewards program.
 No matter where your feelings and preferences take you on this journey, the family at ModelTrainStuff.com is here to celebrate spring renewal with you.

 FAW- M B Klein, Inc.